sav-che/TL-2/Authors/Podpera, Josef {std. Podp.}.md

-> [!cite] BHL link: this entry starts at [page 305](https://www.biodiversitylibrary.org/item/103624#page/319/mode/1up) of TL-2 Vol. IV.
+> [!cite] BHL link: this entry starts at [page 305](https://www.biodiversitylibrary.org/page/33189776) of TL-2 Vol. IV.
 > Supporting pages: [[Abbreviations|abbreviations]], [[Layout key|layout key]].

 ### Author

 Podpera, Josef (1878-1954), Czechoslovak (Bohemian) botanist; studied at the Charles University, Praha 1897-1903; Dr. phil.
 Praha 1903; teacher of classical languages at various colleges 1903-1914, from 1914-1920 prisoner of war in Russia and the Soviet Union, part of the time at the botanical institute of Ufa (n.
 Tomsk); from 1921 professor of botany at Brno; member Acad.
-Sci. \[fix\]SR 1953. (*Podp.*).
+Sci. \[fix\]SR 1953.
+**Abbreviated name**: *Podp.*

 #### Herbarium and types